Last updated on May 18, 2026

 Apex of Power | Illustration by Svetlin Velinov

 Power levels can be a helpful way to compare the relative power of your deck to those of your opponents.
 When used correctly, this ranking systemโs goal is to create games that are more fun for everyone.
-A good game is usually when each deck involved has around the same chance of winning and nobody steamrolls the competition.
-That said, it is still worth it to have a rule 0 discussion with your playgroup to make sure everyone is on the same page.
+A good game usually involves each deck having around the same chance of winning with nobody steamrolling the competition.
+That said, it's still worth it to have a Rule 0 discussion with your playgroup to make sure everyone's on the same page.

-One negative side effect numbered brackets or power levels is that it makes more casual decks seem โworseโ than others.
-This can somewhat defeat the original intention of the format as a fun place to play the cards you like but donโt have a home elsewhere.
-If you have more fun building decks specifically around themes or cards that you love, that's the correct weight class to build for.
-Not every one wants to play competitive Commander and that's good.
+One negative side effect of numbered brackets or power levels is that it makes more casual decks seem โworseโ than others.
+This can somewhat defeat the original intention of the format as a fun place to play the cards you like that donโt have a home elsewhere.
+If you have more fun building decks specifically around themes or cards that you love, what's the correct weight class to build for?
+Not every one wants to play competitive Commander, and that's good.

 Thank you for reading and see you next time!